wbjeon2k/pintos/project1/designdoc.md

 insert in waking order,
 check which thread to wake for each thread_tick if a thread is awake, put it into ready_list.

+## Priority scheduling

+Original:
+thread data structure has a priority variable, but original skeleton code does not use it in anywhere.

+thread_tick yields after timeslice thread_yield put it into ready queue and call schedule thread_block set the current thread into blocked and call schedule thread_unblock push the thread into ready list next_thread pop_fronts ready list schedule checks if cur is blocked, change with next

+each semaphores have their own waiter list semadown push thread into waiter, block it, sema-- semaup

+How to improve:
+use list_insert_ordered in list.c
+use comparator functions like in C++ STL vector. each insert operation: O(N) -> fast enough?

+every lists are ordered by ascending order. priority,sleeping time, sema waiting .... use pop_back to get the maximum, pop_front vice versa.

+implement aging
+record the time when it is  pushed into whatever wating queue(sleep, sema,...) after some time ticks, increase priority

+to prevent starvation
+original thread_tick yields after time slice